josephclander/bank-app-tech-test/plan.md

 Here are the results of my planning session.
 This is initially how I see the application being laid out.

+## Considerations

+A full featured banking app will contain more aspects than are mentioned in the requirements.
+I'm attempting to make as few assumptions about extra features that would be used and adhere to meeting the requirements as closely as possible.

+In my current plan, I am separating the banking logic from the display functions.
+I have also considered creating a 3rd class, `Transaction` but am leaving this currently but is possible for a refactor.

+The requirements need the display to show the balance at the point of that transaction.
+To keep business and UI separate, I am adding the calculation for the balance and adding that to the transaction object at the point it is created.

 ## Classes

 ### Account